j801h/j801h.github.io/_pages/about.md

 Hi, I’m Jake, a process design engineer with a passion for sustainability.
 With nearly three years under my belt, I've honed my skills in operating, designing, and refining industrial processes.
 Feel free to explore the 'Portfolio' tab for a glimpse into my recent projects!

-As an Auburn University alumnus, I hold a Bachelor's of Science in Chemical Engineering, where I immersed myself in the world of first-principles engineering.
-Along my professional journey, I've gained expertise in 'programmatic engineering,' empowering me to merge engineering principles with process simulation and optimization projects.
+As an Auburn University alumnus, I hold a Bachelor's of Science in Chemical Engineering, where I learned the fundamentals of first-principles engineering.
+Along my professional journey, I've gained expertise in 'programmatic engineering,' empowering me to merge engineering principles with process simulation and advanced design methods.

 Some of my proudest achievements include developing a reinforcement learning process simulation platform (see  [Distillery Process Simulation]( {% link _projects/process-simulation.md %} )) and a custom network data scraper that compiled 30 years of procurement data into a searchable database (see  [Building a Database of Historical Procurement Data]( {% link _projects/database.md %} )), enabling my firm to glean insights from their institutional knowledge-base not previously possible.